Paseo Padre Parkway Safe and Complete Street

 What is the City doing to address increased traffic from development activity and regional commuters?

-Fremont has an extensive program to modernize its traffic signals to ensure that drivers can move through intersections efficiently, even as they travel at safer, slower speeds between intersections.
+Fremont has an extensive program to modernize its traffic signals to ensure that drivers can move through intersections efficiently, even as motorists travel at safer, slower speeds between intersections.
 Additionally, the increased traffic congestion in Fremont is rooted in a regional jobs-housing imbalance that will require regional transportation solutions.
-By November 2020, the I-680 Express Lane project will open a 4th vehicle lane on northbound I-680, which has the greatest potential to relieve the Fremont community of freeway cut-through traffic.
-Also by early 2020, extension will extend service further into Silicon Valley, where most Fremont residents work.
+In 2020, the I-680 Express Lane project opened a 4th vehicle lane on northbound I-680, which has the greatest potential to relieve the Fremont community of freeway cut-through traffic and as employees gradually begin to return to work.
+Also in 2020, the BART extension to San Jose opened providing services further into Silicon Valley, where most Fremont residents work.
 The combination of regional projects and our local measures are expected to reduce the freeway cut-through and traffic congestion issue in the area.